jedisct1/libsodium-doc/usage/README.md

 apt-get install haveged
 ```

-The entropy resulting from `haveged` should not be trusted in virtualized environments.
+Haveged should only be used as a very last resort.
+It hasn't received any updates for 10+ years, and shouldn't be trusted as a single entropy source, especially on virtualized environments.

 Applications can warn users about the Linux RNG not being seeded before calling `sodium_init()` using code similar to the following: